 Current polls have Chow’s rolling poll average of support at 23.7%, followed by Josh Matlow (+2000) and Saunders at 9.3%.
 Mitzie Hunter (8.7%, +1400), Bailão (7.0%) and Brad Bradford (5.3%, +2000) are also above the 5% threshold.

-These markets are subject to change, of course – while the top 3 has remained the same since the offerings began on May 12, the order and return have changed dramatically, with Chow rising from an initial +150 and Bailão falling from +450.
+Of course, political betting odds are subject to change – while the top 3 has remained the same since the offerings began on May 12, the order and return have changed dramatically, with Chow rising from an initial +150 and Bailão falling from +450.
 So if you like a candidate’s odds now, it might be a good idea to lock in!
 If not, do remember that we are talking about politics, in Toronto of all places, and a lot can change in the span of a month.